 Promotional messaging requires express written consent, meaning that the user must fill out a form, check a box online, or give some other form of written consent to receiving texts from the business that the business is able to reference and pull from as opt-outs or updates to the customer’s communication preferences change.
 The consent request can be rolled into another form the user is filling out (such as a new customer profile) and does not have to be a separate one dedicated to text messaging preferences.

-Why the CTIA has set these guidelines
+Why the CTIA has set opt-in guidelines

 Text messaging, and especially text messaging from businesses, is growing faster than ever before.
 The CTIA is a working group of carriers, who have agreed to use these guidelines as their guiding light to define what does and does not classify as “unwanted” consumer text messaging traffic.